Skip NavigationSkip to Primary Content

 Urgent care/walk-in services will be curbside only and in most cases will require your pet to be dropped off.

 Pre-arranged drop-off appointments will be curbside.

 For everyone’s continued safety, we ask that if you have fever, cough or believe you have been exposed to COVID-19, please let our CSR know and the appointment will be curbside only.

 Euthanasia can be done inside the clinic with the restriction of 2 family members in attendance or can be done outside by/on the picnic table.

 We will limit clients/patients in the reception waiting area for the time being.

 To handle the increased demand we will continue some curbside protocols and efficiencies which also helps with safety of clients and staff.

 The doctors and staff of Valley Veterinary Clinic have experienced what all veterinarians in the country have and continue to experience – an increased demand for veterinary services of about 30% yet doing so with fewer lay staff and the same number of doctors.
 There was a veterinary lay staff and veterinary doctor shortage before the pandemic and it is amplified now!

 We continue to ask for your patience, understanding and kindness during the transition back to normal just as we have asked during the ramp up to pandemic protocols.
 Our staff and doctors have worked very hard for the last 1.5 years events and we have shown up every day to take care of our Valley Vet family patients and clients.
 We are looking forward to seeing you, our clients, again in the office as the human need for community and “hugs” is a very strong component of the human-animal bond.

-Dr. Woodson, Dr. Alvarez, Dr. Fraser, Dr. Mouton, Dr. Miranne, Dr. Moore and staff of Valley Veterinary Clinic.
+-Dr. Fraser, Dr. Moore and the staff of Valley Veterinary Clinic.